 6. Getting Fit with Dr. Michael Mosley (2020) – BBC iPlayer

 Television journalist Michael Mosley separates fact from fiction, teaming up with scientists whose research is turning common knowledge about fitness on its head.

 7. The Truth about Getting Fit at Home (2021) – BBC iPlayer

 Blogger Mehreen Beig delves into the latest science on home fitness.
 She reveals why six minutes of exercise per week could be enough and why doing too much exercise might be dangerous.

 We hope this compilation helps you next time you’re struggling for something to watch, plus you’ll find out more about the exciting world of Sport!

 Apply to study a degree in Sport

 Interested in studying a degree in Sports?
-Full-time places are available to start in September 2021.
+Apply now to start your course in September 2022.